Furnace not igniting? How to fix furnace problems

 Furnace not igniting because of incorrect thermostat setting

-Many homeowners forget they need to change their thermostat setting back to ‘heat’ or ‘heating’ after a mild fall and forget they even have to tell their thermostat what kind of heating or cooling they want to take place in their home.
-Before we get into more difficult fixes, check your thermostat first.
+Many homeowners forget they need to change their thermostat setting back to ‘heat’ or ‘heating’ after a mild fall.
+An accidental change or power outage could also mean you need to reset your thermostat to your preferred setting.
+Before we get into more difficult fixes, check your thermostat.

 Make sure the thermostat is set to heating and that the temperature is set high enough to actually turn the furnace on.
-It may be set at too low of a temperature to activate the furnace in the first place.
+It may be set at too low of a temperature to activate the furnace.

 If you have a newer thermostat, the thermostat itself may be able to tell you if something is wrong.
 There may be an error code, or it might even tell you what is specifically wrong with your furnace.